HopkinsIDD/IDSpatialStats/README.md

 To report bugs or problems with documentation, please go to the [Issues](https://github.com/HopkinsIDD/IDSpatialStats/issues) page associated with this GitHub page and click *New issue*.

-If you wish to contribute to `IDSpatialStats`, please get in touch via email and then fork the latest version of the package.
-After committing your code to your own forked version, submit a pull request when you are ready to share.
-To assist with inspecting your pull request, please:
+If you wish to contribute to `IDSpatialStats`, please first get in touch via email.
+Then please:

+1. Fork a copy of the current development version on GitHub
+2. Add your functions and edits to your forked copy
+  * pay attention to existing naming conventions and outputs
-* Commit...:
+  * add examples
+  * line comments are welcome for non-intuitive commands.
+  * commit to your own forked version:
-  * Often
+    * often
-  * Describe what was done and why, but not how
+    * describe what was done and why, but not how
-  * Use the imperative
+    * use the imperative
     * $\leq$ 72 characters
       e.g. "*Replace percentile CI with BCa CI, as tau bootstrap distrib. non-symm*"

+3. Any modified functions must return identical output as the current functions.
+Check that modified functions return the same output using package `testthat` and consider writing new test cases if appropriate.
+For new functions, write test cases should test that functions return expected values given expected inputs, and that they behave as expected in boundary conditions.
+4. Add conditional stops to functions so that they fail gracefully with unexpected inputs.
+5. Submit a pull request when you are ready to share.